 To achieve even greater performance in situations with extraordinarily high I/O operations per second (IOPS) and low latency demands, QLC SSDs can be paired with Intel Optane, a revolutionary technology based on an entirely new memory cell.
 With this combination, speed and responsiveness can be dramatically increased so that end-users do not face any unnecessary delays in accessing the information and files that they need.

-Is Intel QLC and Optane SSD Technology Right for Your Application?
+Evaluating Intel QLC and Optane SSDs for Your Application

 Gaining control over the increasing and changing nature of data is at the heart of many businesses’ competitive strategy today.
 Likewise, consumers are demanding the use of applications that are more data-centric than ever before.
 Intel’s QLC 3D NAND and Optane SSD technologies directly address these demands with exceptional performance, capacity, and value.